nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The API of the Model component consists mainly of:

- 1)Model class
+ 1. Model class
- 2)ModelManager class
+ 2. ModelManager class
- 3)ListOfTask class
+ 3. ListOfTask class
- 4)UserPref class
+ 4. UserPref class
- 5)ReadOnlyListOfTask class
+ 5. ReadOnlyListOfTask class

 These classes are responsible for storing the data from the user and also works with the Model component to execute the commands given by the user.